JiFish/Storyteller/commands.md

 - `!buy <item> [cost]` Add <item> to your inventory and subtracts [cost] gold.
 If cost is missing, 2 gold will be taken.
 - `!shield <on/off>` Equips or removes the special shield item.
 When on gives a 1 in 6 chance to reduce damage by 1 when using !fight.
 - `!dead` Reduce stamina to 0.
+- `!undo` When dead, restore the game to the last page you turned to.
+You cannot undo fights, tests and some other actions!

 You can chain multiple commands together in one go with semicolons e.g. `!newgame; !1`